 Google will get the latest value of each currency and perform the online conversion without you having to open any website or app.
 Simply write the word “to” between the currency names, and Google will handle the rest.

-We hope you enjoyed these 12 smart ways to use Google search engine for relevant results.
+We hope you enjoyed these 12 smart ways to use the Google search engine for relevant results.
 Our goal is to help you have the best user experience possible while you find the results that you are looking for.
 Don’t forget to use the Google search suggestions and refine your search with quotation marks or other Google search operators.